CromwellEnage/parameter/doc/reference.rst

 forwarding member functions and their helper methods are ``const``-qualified.

-The |preprocessor|_ test programs demonstrates proper usage of this macro.
+The |preprocessor|_ test program demonstrates proper usage of this macro.

 .. |preprocessor| replace:: preprocessor.cpp
 .. _preprocessor: ../../test/preprocessor.cpp